jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

 ### Documentation Maintenance

 **After Each Mission:**
-1. ✅ Update sprint_log.md (mark completed, update current mission)
+1. ✅ Update sprint_log.md (mark completed, add implementation details, update current mission)
-2. ✅ Update breach_net.md (add solutions, update action items)
+2. ✅ Update breach_net.md (only if problems encountered - add solutions, update config/paths/endpoints)
 3. ✅ Commit all changes
 4. ✅ Push to remote
 5. ✅ Verify documentation is complete and accurate

+**Documentation Distinction:**
+- **sprint_log.md:** What was built, how it was implemented, mission status
+- **breach_net.md:** Problems we hit, why they occurred, how we solved them, key learnings

 **Before Starting New Mission:**
 1. ✅ Review sprint_log.md